-For some of you, this is the beginning of a new phase of life - the first weeks of your college experience - a time of excitement and discovery.
-For others, this is a time to see old friends, make some new ones, and return to your studies.
+Welcome to Houston Baptist University!
+I am blessed to see each one of you on campus and to feel the life you bring to the University.
+For some of you, this is the beginning of a new and exciting phase of life - the first weeks of your college experience.
+For others, this is a time to return to your studies and see old friends while making new ones.
 For all of you, I pray this is an opportunity to embark on another adventure of learning: about yourself, about your area of academic interest, and about God.
-I am blessed to see each one of you on campus and to feel the life you bring to the University.

 Many of you will recall being told that high school is the greatest time of your life.
 I respectfully disagree.
 The college years are foundational, a time when you will decide, in many ways, who you are and who you want to become.
-Last year brought substantial growth to the University, with the addition of the Lake House, the University Academic Center, and the many new faces in our student body.
-This year, I hope you will grow along with the University.
-Take advantage of your classroom experience, your time with your friends, and other opportunities to expand your horizons.
-Make these years the most memorable of your life.
+I hope you will take advantage of your classroom experience, your time with your friends, and other opportunities to expand your horizons.

 HBU is not here to produce a specified number of new professionals every year.
-Instead, we hope that by providing the best education possible, we can help you go beyond qualifying for your dream career.
-Learn how to be a chemist, a teacher, an accountant, or a nurse, yes, but remember also to ask yourself these questions: What am I meant to do?
+Instead, we hope that by providing the best education possible, we can help you go beyond qualifying for the career of your dreams.
+Learn how to be a musician, a teacher, an accountant, a biologist, or a nurse, yes, but remember also to ask yourself these questions: What am I meant to do?
 What is my contribution?
 What will my legacy be?
 HBU is a place where you can discover your calling.
 It is our privilege to be your partner in that endeavor.
+Make your years at the University the most memorable of your life.